The NCSEHE Building Legacy and Capacity Workshop Series

 - develop evidence-informed policy advice.

 Each workshop consists of a small group of about 10 participants, including researchers, practitioners, policymakers and community partners, who contribute their insights as subject matter experts.
 Taking recent research findings and case studies of good practice as the starting point, the workshops are structured around high-level questions which frame the group discussion.
 The outcomes of the discussion will be shared widely across the sector, including via a webinar, written materials and professional illustrations.
 All workshop resources will be made available on the NCSEHE website.

-The first workshop in the series puts a spotlight on career advice to students in low socioeconomic status (SES) or regional/remote high schools.
+The first workshop in the series put a spotlight on career development for students in low socioeconomic status (SES) or regional/remote high schools.
 Young people face a complex and uncertain landscape in trying to identify potential career paths.
 For equity practitioners, researchers and policymakers, there are a series of questions about the nature of the problem and the best ways to support young people during this critical time.

 How do we ensure that young people have all the information and tools available to them to make informed and confident decisions about their post-school pathways?
 What additional barriers exist for young people in schools and communities that do not have ready access to relevant and high-quality information, experiences and resources about possible career paths, including those that lead into the most prestigious professions?
 To what extent do school-university partnerships help overcome these barriers?
 Are government policy and programs ideally designed to support informed decision making by young people in disadvantaged communities?
 Do policymakers and practitioners in schools and universities have comprehensive evidence of effective strategies and approaches to design successful interventions?
 What will the changing nature of work and the skills required for a new work order mean for the design and delivery of career advice?